 Therefore, Germany – in the framework of the Community Based Natural Resource Management (CBNRM) implemented by GIZ - provided quick technical and financial support to the “Conservation Relief, Recovery and Resilience Facility” (CRRRF) initiated by the Ministry of Environment, Forestry and Tourism (MEFT).
 The objective of the facility is to ensure the continuation of anti-poaching activities, monitoring and management of wildlife and other natural resources, as well as mitigation of Human Wildlife Conflict (HWC).
 It is providing immediate relief grants to conservancies affected by HWC and is also directly covering operational costs of selected conservancies.

 Furthermore, the German Government mobilized additional resources of 13 million € (appr.
 250 million NAD) aimed at supporting Namibia’s efforts to avoid negative ecological impacts to Namibia´s world-class parks and protected areas, and especially to the local communities and the nature-based tourism industry to get through the coming months.

-A total of approximately 270,000 N$ from the micro -project fund of the German Embassy Windhoek was made available to purchase food parcels for needy families in Windhoek, Gobabis, Okahandja and Witvlei.
-The distributed items include staple foods such as maize meal, flour, pasta, rice, sugar, cooking oil, but also soap and detergents.
+A total of so far approximately 450,000 N$ from the micro -project fund of the German Embassy Windhoek was made available for several projects.
+The funds have been used to purchase food parcels with staple foods and soap for families in need in Windhoek, Gobabis, Okahandja and Witvlei, as well as to ensure hygiene and social distancing measures in an educational institution in Gobabis.

 Furthermore, two kindergartens of the German Evangelical Lutheran Church in Namibia have been supported with 177,000 N$.